WallStreetMojo

 Capital Budgeting Example 1

-So how long will it take the company to recover invested money from the above table it shows 3 years and some months.
-But this is not the right way to find out a payback period of initial investment because the base what the company is considering here is profit, and it is not a cash flow, so profit is not the right criteria, so a company should use here is cash flow.
+So how long will it take the company to recover invested money from the above table it shows three years and some months.
+But this is not the right way to find out a payback period of initial investment because the company's base is profit.
+It is not a cash flow, so profit is not the right criteria, so a company should use it here as cash flow.
 So profit is arrived after deducting depreciation value, so to know the cash flows, we have to add depreciation in profit.
-Let say depreciation value is $2,000, so net cash flows will be as listed in the below table.
+The depreciation value is $2,000, so net cash flows will be as listed in the below table.

 Example 1.1

-So from Cash flow analysis, the company will recover the initial investment within 2 years.
+So from Cash flow analysis, the company will recover the initial investment within two years.
 So the payback period is nothing but the time taken by cash inflows to recover the investment amount.

 Example #2